Zylann/godot_terrain_plugin/README.md

 - Custom Terrain node
 - Resizeable square between 1 and 1024 units of space
-- Paint and smooth the terrain in the editor
+- Raise, carve and smooth the terrain in the editor
+- Paint vertex colors to add textures with shaders
 - Brush with customizable shape, size and opacity
 - Takes advantage of frustum culling by chunking the terrain in multiple meshes
 - Collisions